Axosoft/glo-vs-code/README.md

+# ⚠️ This repository is no longer supported.

-**GitKraken Boards will sunset at the end of 2022.** [Read the full announcement to learn more](https://www.gitkraken.com/boards-and-timelines).
+**⚠️ GitKraken Boards will sunset at the end of 2022.** [Read the full announcement to learn more](https://www.gitkraken.com/boards-and-timelines).

 #